Massively Parallel Algorithms for Small Subgraph Counting: Introduction

-Finally, in \cref{sec:5-subgraphs}, we consider the problem of exactly counting subgraphs of size at most $5$, and show that the recent result of~\cite{BPS20} for this question in the sequential model, can be implemented in the MPC model.
+Finally, in \cref{sec:5-subgraphs}, we consider the problem of exactly counting subgraphs of size at most $5$, and show that the recent result of Bera, Pashanasangi and Seshadhri~\cite{BPS20} for this question in the sequential model, can be implemented in the MPC model.
+Ours is the first result for counting any arbitrary subgraph of size at most $5$ in $\poly(\log n)$ rounds in the MPC model.
 Here too, our total space complexity matches the time complexity of the sequential model algorithm.
+It is an interesting open question whether our results can be extended to more general subgraphs following the results of~\cite{bressan2019faster,bera2021near}. \cref{sec:open} summarizes the difficulties of implementing these algorithms in the MPC model and we present this question as interesting future work.